abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 ### Visual Formatting Model

-It's the process of turning the render tree into the actual pixels on the screen.
+It's the process (Algorithm) of turning the render tree into the actual pixels on the screen after calculating the layout of each element.

 - CSS builds its sense of direction based on this system.
 It has a **block direction (vertical)**, and an **inline direction (horizontal)**.